 - Assessing the opportunity for creation of an Industrial Alliance or similar platform for low-carbon technologies in energy-intensive industries, as referred to in the 2020 New Industrial Strategy for Europe.
-Synergies with the R&I partnership Processes4Planet and the Clean Steel Partnership of Horizon Europe should be fully used, as well as those with other EU instruments, such as the Innovation Fund and InvestEU.
+Synergies with the R&I partnership and the of Horizon Europe should be fully used, as well as those with other EU instruments, such as the Innovation Fund and InvestEU.

 - Facilitation of specific national sectoral and cross-sectoral strategies or programmes with key stakeholders as part of the ERA policy agenda 2022-2024